 Only small numbers of motorcycles were made.
-These were fitted with two-stroke and four-stroke Royal Ruby engines, proprietary gearboxes and Druid forks.
+These were fitted with two-stroke and four-stroke Royal Ruby engines, Albion gearboxes and Druid forks, housed in a frame from H.B. for whom Boulton was an agent.
 The distinguishing feature that gave them their name was the fuel tank, which was formed and painted to resemble a pen-nib.

 The business, as the garage and its contents, was sold in November, 1925, and no further machines were made.

 If you have further information or a query related to this page, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.